-Your doctor will decide what dose, how often and how long you or your child will receive it.
+Your doctor will decide what dose, how often and how long you will receive it.
 This depends on your condition and other factors, such as your weight, age, blood tests, how well your liver is working and whether or not other medicines are being given at the same time.